krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

 27. Run ```PROBE_DRIFT_CALIBRATE PROBE=btt_eddy TARGET=50 STEP=3```  (target should be the temp you recorded of the max recorded temp from step 25.
 29. Using [the paper method](https://www.klipper3d.org/Bed_Level.html#the-paper-test) adjust your Z offset.
-30. Heat bed and nozzle to same values as step 24
+30. Turn on your heat bed and nozzle to same values as step 24
-31. As Eddy temp rises at each 3c (STEP=3) increment set the z-offset when prompted using the paper test.
+31. As Eddy temp rises at each 3c (STEP=3) increment, you will automatically be asked to set the z-offset when prompted using the paper test.
 32. Youre all done! :)

 Make sure you LIVE ADJUST your z-offset with your first print to really home it in.